hnakamur/rustc-deb/doc/tutorial-tasks.md

 # Introduction

-The designers of Rust designed the language from the ground up to support pervasive and safe concurrency through lightweight, memory-isolated tasks and message passing.
+Rust provides safe concurrency through a combination of lightweight, memory-isolated tasks and message passing.
+This tutorial will describe the concurrency model in Rust, how it relates to the Rust type system, and introduce the fundamental library abstractions for constructing concurrent programs.

-Rust tasks are not the same as traditional threads: rather, they are more like _green threads_.
-The Rust runtime system schedules tasks cooperatively onto a small number of operating system threads.
+Rust tasks are not the same as traditional threads: rather, they are considered _green threads_, lightweight units of execution that the Rust runtime schedules cooperatively onto a small number of operating system threads.
+On a multi-core system Rust tasks will be scheduled in parallel by default.
 Because tasks are significantly cheaper to create than traditional threads, Rust can create hundreds of thousands of concurrent tasks on a typical 32-bit system.
+In general, all Rust code executes inside a task, including the `main` function.

+In order to make efficient use of memory Rust tasks have dynamically sized stacks.
+A task begins its life with a small amount of stack space (currently in the low thousands of bytes, depending on platform), and acquires more stack as needed.
+Unlike in languages such as C, a Rust task cannot accidentally write to memory beyond the end of the stack, causing crashes or worse.

 Tasks provide failure isolation and recovery.
-When an exception occurs in Rust code (as a result of an explicit call to `fail!()`, an assertion failure, or another invalid operation), the runtime system destroys the entire task.
+When a fatal error occurs in Rust code as a result of an explicit call to `fail!()`, an assertion failure, or another invalid operation, the runtime system destroys the entire task.
 Unlike in languages such as Java and C++, there is no way to `catch` an exception.
 Instead, tasks may monitor each other for failure.

-Rust tasks have dynamically sized stacks.
-A task begins its life with a small amount of stack space (currently in the low thousands of bytes, depending on platform), and acquires more stack as needed.
-Unlike in languages such as C, a Rust task cannot run off the end of the stack.
-However, tasks do have a stack budget.
-If a Rust task exceeds its stack budget, then it will fail safely: with a checked exception.

 Tasks use Rust's type system to provide strong memory safety guarantees.
 In particular, the type system guarantees that tasks cannot share mutable state with each other.
 Tasks communicate with each other by transferring _owned_ data through the global _exchange heap_.

-This tutorial explains the basics of tasks and communication in Rust, explores some typical patterns in concurrent Rust code, and finally discusses some of the more unusual synchronization types in the standard library.

-> ***Warning:*** This tutorial is incomplete

 ## A note about the libraries

-While Rust's type system provides the building blocks needed for safe and efficient tasks, all of the task functionality itself is implemented in the core and standard libraries, which are still under development and do not always present a consistent interface.
+While Rust's type system provides the building blocks needed for safe and efficient tasks, all of the task functionality itself is implemented in the standard and extra libraries, which are still under development and do not always present a consistent or complete interface.

-In particular, there are currently two independent modules that provide a message passing interface to Rust code: `core::comm` and `core::pipes`.
-`core::comm` is an older, less efficient system that is being phased out in favor of `pipes`.
-At some point, we will remove the existing `core::comm` API and move the user-facing portions of `core::pipes` to `core::comm`.
-In this tutorial, we discuss `pipes` and ignore the `comm` API.

-For your reference, these are the standard modules involved in Rust concurrency at this writing.
+For your reference, these are the standard modules involved in Rust concurrency at this writing:

-* [`core::task`] - All code relating to tasks and task scheduling
+* [`std::task`] - All code relating to tasks and task scheduling,
-* [`core::comm`] - The deprecated message passing API
+* [`std::comm`] - The message passing interface,
-* [`core::pipes`] - The new message passing infrastructure and API
+* [`std::pipes`] - The underlying messaging infrastructure,
-* [`std::comm`] - Higher level messaging types based on `core::pipes`
+* [`extra::comm`] - Additional messaging types based on `std::pipes`,
-* [`std::sync`] - More exotic synchronization tools, including locks
+* [`extra::sync`] - More exotic synchronization tools, including locks,
-* [`std::arc`] - The ARC (atomic reference counted) type, for safely sharing immutable data
+* [`extra::arc`] - The ARC (atomically reference counted) type,
-* [`std::par`] - Some basic tools for implementing parallel algorithms

-[`core::task`]: core/task.html
-[`core::comm`]: core/comm.html
-[`core::pipes`]: core/pipes.html
+  for safely sharing immutable data,
+* [`extra::future`] - A type representing values that may be computed concurrently and retrieved at a later time.

+[`std::task`]: std/task.html
 [`std::comm`]: std/comm.html
-[`std::sync`]: std/sync.html
-[`std::arc`]: std/arc.html
-[`std::par`]: std/par.html
+[`std::pipes`]: std/pipes.html
+[`extra::comm`]: extra/comm.html
+[`extra::sync`]: extra/sync.html
+[`extra::arc`]: extra/arc.html
+[`extra::future`]: extra/future.html

 # Basics

-The programming interface for creating and managing tasks lives in the `task` module of the `core` library, and is thus available to all Rust code by default.
+The programming interface for creating and managing tasks lives in the `task` module of the `std` library, and is thus available to all Rust code by default.
 At its simplest, creating a task is a matter of calling the `spawn` function with a closure argument. `spawn` executes the closure in the new task.

 ~~~~
-# use core::io::println;
+# use std::io::println;
-use core::task::spawn;
+# use std::task::spawn;

 // Print something profound in a different task using a named function
 fn print_message() { println("I am running in a different task!"); }